 While having one child develop anencephaly can be devastating, keep in mind that the risk of subsequent pregnancies turning out the same way is still very low.
 You can help reduce that risk even further by making sure you consume sufficient folic acid before and during your pregnancy.

 The CDC works with the Centers for Birth Defects Research and Prevention on studies exploring improved methods of prevention and treatment for anencephaly and the entire spectrum of birth defects.

 If you’re pregnant or are planning to become pregnant, talk with your doctor soon about all the ways you can help improve the odds of having a healthy pregnancy.

 Preventing anencephaly may not be possible in all cases, though there are some steps that may lower the risks.

-If you’re pregnant or could get pregnant, the CDC recommends a daily intake of at least 400 micrograms of folic acid.
+If you’re pregnant or could get pregnant, the CDC recommends a daily intake of at least .
 Do this by taking a folic acid supplement or by eating foods fortified with folic acid.
 Your doctor may recommend a combination of both approaches, depending on your diet.